mengbo/self-decrypt-maker/README.md

 ## Usage example

-Run the test.sh script, enter the same password.
+The test.sh script is an example, run the script and enter the password.

 ```
 $ ./test.sh